Untitled

 https://legislature.vermont.gov/statutes/constitution-of-the-state-of-vermont/

-Discussion: Write a 450-500-word essay where put yourself in the role of law clerk to the Chief Justice of the Vermont Supreme Court who’s assigned you to give a 20 minute briefing to newly elected Vermont legislators about the Vermont Judiciary.
+Discussion: Write a 350-400-word essay where put yourself in the role of law clerk to the Chief Justice of the Vermont Supreme Court who’s assigned you to give a 20 minute briefing to newly elected Vermont legislators about the Vermont Judiciary.

 *Your job in this briefing is to explain the points that will be most importantto explain to these public officials.

 *Write one short paragraph for each of Vermont's seven courts, use the court's full name, the primary subject matter jurisdiction of the court, and how judges are selected for that court.
 Be sure to include Small Claims Court as a unit of the larger court it belongs too, and include how side/assistant judges are selected.
-Do not repeat information if it applies to more than one court, as the justice and judge selection process applies to several courts.
+Do not repeat information if it applies to more than one court, such as the justice and judge selection process that applies to several courts.

 *Use this format of bolded headings in this order to give your answer organization.